Nyadiew Puoch

-Nyadiew Puoch (born 23 June 2004) is an Australian professional basketball player for the UC Capitals of the Women's National Basketball League (WNBL).
-She previously played for the Southside Flyers of the, where she won a WNBL championship in 2024, and for the Dandenong Rangers of the NBL1 South.
+Nyadiew Puoch (born 23 June 2004) is an Australian professional basketball player for the Portland Fire of the Women's National Basketball Association (WNBA).
+She previously played for the Southside Flyers of the Women's National Basketball League (WNBL), where she won a WNBL championship in 2024, and for the Dandenong Rangers of the NBL1 South.
 She helped the Australian Gems win silver at the 2021 FIBA Under-19 World Cup and gold at the 2022 FIBA Under-18 Asian Championship.
 She was drafted 12th overall by the Atlanta Dream in the 2024 WNBA draft.

 Early life

 Puoch was born in Tasmania and raised in Melbourne, in the suburb of Cranbourne East.
 At the junior level, Puoch represented the Dandenong Rangers from under 12 through the under 18 level.
 She represented Victorian Metro in the Australian Junior Championships, winning gold in 2019 and 2021 and silver in 2022 where she was awarded the MVP of the Championships.